Fujifilm X-S10: At a glance

 One of the biggest attractions of buying into the X system is Fujifilm’s peerless colour science, which is delivered via its Film Simulation settings.
 These provide a good array of attractive colour looks, ranging from the muted, portrait friendly Pro Neg Std to the vivid, but not excessively in-your-face Velvia.
 Monochrome users aren’t overlooked, either, thanks to the excellent Acros option.
 Nicely implemented in-camera raw conversion allows you to apply any of these looks to your images retrospectively after shooting, too.

-Like almost all current cameras, both Wi-Fi and Bluetooth are built in for connecting to your smartphone via the free Camera Remote app.
-You get the option of using your phone as a simple shutter release using Bluetooth, or a comprehensive remote control over Wi-Fi, with a live view display and the ability to change exposure settings.
+Like almost all current cameras, Wi-Fi and Bluetooth are built in for connecting to your smartphone via the free Camera Remote app.
+You have the option of using your phone as a simple shutter release using Bluetooth, or a comprehensive remote control over Wi-Fi, with a live view display and the ability to change exposure settings.
 You can also browse your images on either device, and then copy them across to your phone for sharing.

 Fujifilm X-S10: Focal points